ayoubhamaoui/lol-etl/README.md

 #### I have a CSV input file with a lot of fields, but I only need a few ones, what can I do ?

 You can create a case class containing the fields you want, create a SparkRepository with this case class as type, and setting the config of the CSV file.
-The example is with the case class ```Player``` which is used to read the  ```matches.csv``` file.
+The example is with the case class ```Player``` which is used to read the  ```participants.csv``` file.

 NB : This does not only works with CSV, it also works for Excel or Parquet format.